-Our goal: Expand access to tech-enabled, student-centered K-9 learning environments, intentionally designed for any student to thrive.
+Our goal: Expand access to tech-enabled, student-centered K-9 learning environments, intentionally designed for all students to thrive.

 Our Learnings

-There is an increased urgency to support students to reach and exceed grade level expectations for math and literacy skills.
+There is continued urgency to support students to reach and exceed grade-level expectations for math and literacy skills.

-The array of student needs have widened, leaving educators in search of more personalized ways to engage, support, and empower students.
+The array of student needs has widened, leaving educators in search of more personalized ways to engage, support, and empower students.

 Embracing student variability can accelerate academic mastery and lead to more engaged, lifelong learners.